Paintings & Illustrations

 1-21st October 2017 // Alliance Francaise Cambridge

-This show will present Lalevee’s watercolour illustrations, as well as her large and small scale acrylic and oil paintings.
+This show presented Lalevee’s watercolour illustrations, as well as her large and small scale acrylic and oil paintings.
 Her subjects range from female sensuality to contemporary poetry and French culture.

 21st April – 3rd May 2015 // Cuba Street, Wellington, New Zealand